pitrackster/osc-bitwig-host-client/README.md

-# Use a tablet to control Bitwig via Open Stage Control
+# Open Stage Control Bitwig - Client - Host

 > Done with ubuntu and an iPad